nhsconnect/FHIR-MEDICATIONS-API/index.md

 - Specifications for the Prescription Exemption Checking service.

-Currently when a prescription is dispensed at a community pharmacy the citizen declares whether they are exempt from paying the prescription charges or not.
-This project looks to deliver a new API to assist the pharmacy in validating that exemption.
+Currently when a prescription is dispensed in the community the citizen declares whether they are exempt from paying the prescription charges or not.
+This project intends to deliver a new API to enable the pharmacy to validate that exemption at the point of dispensing such that this declaration need not be made.